Information relating to Coronavirus

-Our ambitious plans for a state of the art swimming and leisure facility are moving closer to reality.
+Our ambitious plans for a state of the art leisure facility are being turned into reality.
+The centre is set to open in Spring 2022.

-The plans include a ten-lane, 50 metre swimming pool; leisure water for families and a learner pool.
-Alongside these water spaces, there are a range of additional features included in the proposals.
-We believe that this new complex will help make Derby a great place, to live, work and visit.
+The plans include a ten-lane, 50-metre swimming pool, water park for families and a learner pool.
+Alongside these water spaces, a range of additional features is included.

 The 50m pool